RondeSC/Miller_Shuffle_Algo/README.md

 The algorithm I present here (refered to as the Miller Shuffle algorithm) provides basically the same beneficial functionality with a comparable level of randomness, without the need of any array or upfront processing, and does not utilizing a PRNG.
 It essentially is what I would call a Pseudo Random Index Generator (PRIG).

-Characteristics of the Miller Shuffle algorithm (all variants but -B)
+Characteristics of the Miller Shuffle algorithm (not variant -B)
   * Provides a pseudo random, yet unique, index within a given stated range and a value from that range.
   * does Not require RAM memory for an array (saves 2 * size of the # of indexes, over FYA)
   * No upfront processing.
 Minimal processing to generate any shuffled index on the fly.